-Canadian Meteor Orbit Radar (CMOR) data is used to study the observability of resonance features in meteor orbit radar.
+Data from the Canadian Meteor Orbit Radar (CMOR) are used to investigate the observability of resonance features in meteor orbit radar.
 This is a three-station pulsed meteor radar operated by the meteor group at the Department of Physics and Astronomy, University of Western Ontario, London, Canada.
-Situated near Tavistock, Ontario, Canada $(80.772^{\circ}W, 43.364^{\circ}N)$, it has two remote sites 8.1km and 6.2km from the central site.
-The three stations form an angle of 96.8°.
-It is a SKYiMet radar system (see Hocking et al. (2001)) with a peak power of 6.0 kW capable of three frequencies (17.45, 29.85 and 38.15 MHz).
-A five-element interferometer allows determination of echo directions to $\sim 1^{\circ}$ (above 20° elevation).
+Situated near Tavistock, Ontario, Canada (80.772°W, 43.364°N), it has two remote sites 8.1 km and 6.2 km from the central site.
+The three stations form an angle of 96.8.
+It is a SKYiMet radar system (see Hocking, Fuller & Vandepeer 2001) with a peak power of 6.0 kW capable of three frequencies (17.45, 29.85 and 38.15 MHz).
+A five-element interferometre allows the determination of echo directions to $\sim 1^{\circ}$ (above 20° elevation).
 CMOR uses vertically directed arrays resulting in almost all-sky coverage down to $\sim 20^{\circ}$ elevation.
-A pulse repetition frequency of 532 Hz and a pulse length of 75 μ s are used.
-Radiant directions have an uncertainty ~ 6° (due to the uncertainty in the measurement of time-delays).
+A pulse repetition frequency of 532 Hz and a pulse length of 75 μs are used.
+Radiant directions have an uncertainty of $\sim 6^{\circ}$ (due to the uncertainty in the measurement of time-delays).
+The limiting radar magnitude is +7.5for meteors for which orbits are achievable, equivalent to a velocitydependent mass limit of $\sim 10^{-7}$ kg and size limit of $\sim 0.2$ mm for an average velocity of 30 km s-1 (Brown et al. 2010).
 Further details are available in Jones et al. (2005).

-CMOR meteor velocities are determined using multistation timing.
-Errors in time inflection picks are roughly 0.7 of the interpulse time, corresponding to errors of order 1.3 ms. This time inflection pick error dominates the error in the final velocity, which is of order 10%.
-A pre-t0 Fresnel oscillation method is used to provide speeds with uncertainties ~ 5% for approximately 10% of meteors that have high signal-to-noise Fresnel patterns (Hocking 2000).
+CMOR meteor velocities are determined using multi-station timing.
+Errors in time inflection picks are roughly 0.7 of the interpulse time, corresponding to errors of the order of 1.3 ms. This time inflection pick error dominates the error in the final velocity, which is of the order of 10 per cent.
+A pre- $t_0$ Fresnel oscillation method is used to provide speeds with uncertainties $\sim$ 5 per cent for approximately 10 per cent of meteors that have high signal-to-noise ratio Fresnel patterns (Hocking 2000).
 Deceleration corrections are computed using empirical expressions determined by comparing the raw radar-determined speeds with the speeds found in photographic studies of major meteor showers (Brown et al. 2004).